microsoft/qlib/examples/benchmarks/README.md

 The alpha is evaluated in two ways.
 1. The correlation between the alpha and future return.
 1. Constructing portfolio based on the alpha and evaluating the final total return.
+   - The explanation of metrics can be found [here](https://qlib.readthedocs.io/en/latest/component/report.html#id4)

 Here are the results of each benchmark model running on Qlib's `Alpha360` and `Alpha158` dataset with China's A shared-stock & CSI300 data respectively.
 The values of each metric are the mean and std calculated based on 20 runs with different random seeds.